Hellfire0x01/Hellfire0x01/README.md

 ### Well hello!
 Nice to meet ya.

 I am Akshat Gupta, pursuing Computer Science for my undergraduate degree.
-I have a keen and profound interest in Cyber Security and Hacking especially in Penetration Testing, Red Teaming and Network Security.
+I have a keen and profound interest in Cyber Security and Hacking.
+I try to dive deep into Defensive Security especially in **Digital Forensics & Incident Response**, **Phishing Analysis**, **Malware Analysis**, **Threat Hunting**.
 I love reading articles and blogs, be it technical or non-technical.
-I am also getting my hands in Blue Team and Cloud Security, *slowly but yes*.
+Thanks for stopping by.

 Things I'm mostly interested :